tnagler/quickpool/README.md

 tpool::push(job_cons, 1);        // reads x[1]
 todo_cons.wait();                // waits for all consumers to finish
 ```

-If the number of items is not known up front, you can add an items on the fly
+You can also add items on the fly
 using [`TodoList::add()`](https://tnagler.github.io/tpool/classtpool_1_1TodoList.html).